ExinOne/exinonesupport/docs/introduction.md

 Trading Account: The trading account is an account provided by ExinOne for Mixin users to trade tokens from various exchanges within Mixin directly.

 Savings: This feature offers token current wealth management services.
-USDT and pUSD deposited in Current Treasure can also be used for Auto investment plan payments.
+USDT deposited in Savings Account can also be used for Auto investment plan payments.

 Delegated Account: The tokens you place as orders will be held in this account.
 Once the order is completed (including cancellation), your entrusted assets will be returned to your payment account.